All Episodes

 But the government makes a mistake.

-Oh no, the intentions were good.
+Oh, no, the intentions were good.

-A new program to fix the defective program.
+We just need more government, a new program to fix the defective program.

-I'm I'm undecided.
+I'm undecided.

-I do believe that they think all this stuff will be totally popular, that will lift them from their irrelevance, make their lives have meaning.
+I do believe that they think all this stuff will be totally popular, that it will lift them from their irrelevance, make their lives have meaning.

-Now the liberals at the top, from Obama on down, you have to assume some things for them, if you want to believe that they didn't set out to produce an unpopular stimulus package.
+Now, the liberals at the top, from Obama on down, you have to assume some things for them if you want to believe that they didn't set out to produce an unpopular stimulus package.

-If you believe that Obama set out to produce a popular health care bill and is shocked that it's not, then you have to believe he's a little naive and idealistic and uh rose-colored glasses.
+If you believe that Obama set out to produce a popular health care bill and is shocked that it's not, then you have to believe he's a little naive and idealistic and rose-colored glasses.

-If on the other hand you believe that these people from Obama on down are not idiots, that they know it doesn't work, but they're going to do it anyway because it's going to give them more power.
+If, on the other hand, you believe that these people from Obama on down are not idiots, that they know it doesn't work, but they're going to do it anyway because it's going to give them more power, Where I think I tend to fall is I don't see there's certain things to me that are common sense, and I know liberalism is devoid of a lot of common sense, but it's been clear from the get-go that nobody wanted the stimulus bill and nobody, nobody wanted health care, and yet they did it.

 The idea that these things were unpopular was well known before they happened, especially the health care bill, and yet they still did it.